apache/druid/docs/content/design/coordinator.md

 if the compaction is enabled for a dataSource.
 See [Compaction Configuration API](../operations/api-reference.html#compaction-configuration) and [Compaction Configuration](../configuration/index.html#compaction-dynamic-configuration) to enable the compaction.

-Compaction tasks might fail due to some reasons.
+Compaction tasks might fail due to the following reasons.

 - If the input segments of a compaction task are removed or overshadowed before it starts, that compaction task fails immediately.
 - If a task of a higher priority acquires a lock for an interval overlapping with the interval of a compaction task, the compaction task fails.